ajfAfg/browser-game-concentration/README.md

 make all
 ~~~

-Finally, open [a site](http://localhost) in your browser, then let's play Concentration!
+Finally, open http://localhost in your browser, then let's play Concentration!

 ## Notes